sourcegraph/handbook/content/direction/code-graph/batch-changes/index.md

 ### Top customer, support, sales, and marketing issues

+Customers tend to struggle with configuring Batch Changes.
+This delays trials, can create a bad first impression, and requires work from CEs and CSEs.
+The top issues surfaced to the Batch Changes team, as well as the top issues handled by CSEs and CEs are:
+- changesets not syncing frequently enough and feature requests for a bulk sync operation ([#21458](https://github.com/sourcegraph/sourcegraph/issues/21548)) because users forget to setup [webhooks]((https://docs.sourcegraph.com/batch_changes/references/requirements#batch-changes-effect-on-code-host-rate-limits)).
+- users struggling to setup credentials, and getting confused by the various options (code host token, global service account, personal access token)

-- We are planning to allow users to [Mount file on batch change steps containers](https://github.com/sourcegraph/sourcegraph/issues/14851) after many customer requests.
+- (Rolled over from Q3) We are planning to allow users to [Mount file on batch change steps containers](https://github.com/sourcegraph/sourcegraph/issues/14851) after many customer requests.
-- We want to [nudge users to ask site-admins to setup webhooks](https://github.com/sourcegraph/sourcegraph/issues/24310).
-Most customers forget to setup [webhooks](https://docs.sourcegraph.com/batch_changes/references/requirements#batch-changes-effect-on-code-host-rate-limits), which degrades trial experience and creates a lot of support load.

 ## FY 2022 Q4 goals

-This quarter, our main goal is to ship an alpha version of [Server-side Batch Changes](https://github.com/sourcegraph/sourcegraph/issues/21018) (SSBC), and to onboard one customer into a POC.
-SSBC is our top priority because:
+This quarter, our main goal is to iterate on the [Experimental](https://docs.sourcegraph.com/admin/beta_and_experimental_features) release of [Server-side Batch Changes](https://github.com/sourcegraph/sourcegraph/issues/21018) (SSBC), and to onboard three early customers into a POC.
+We are focusing hard on SSBC because:

-- It is essential for Batch Changes to work at [Enterprise scale](#enterprise-scale).
-Enterprise customers with 10,000s of repositories have a degraded experience today, because they cannot create batch changes with 1,000s of changesets or resource-intensive batch changes in a reasonable amount of time.
+- It is essential for Batch Changes to work at [Enterprise scale](#enterprise-scale), and Enterprise customers with 10,000s of repositories have a degraded experience today, because they cannot create batch changes with 1,000s of changesets or resource-intensive batch changes in a reasonable amount of time.
 Server-side Batch Changes will directly impact key customers and prospects such as [1](https://github.com/sourcegraph/customers/issues/1), [2](https://github.com/sourcegraph/customers/issues/3), [3](https://github.com/sourcegraph/customers/issues/2) and [4](https://github.com/sourcegraph/customers/issues/6).
 - It will shift the setup burden from the user to the site-admin.
 Once site-admins have setup SSBC, any user can run a batch change from the GUI in a few clicks.
-That will unlock improvements to [Discovery and onboarding](#discovery-and-onboarding) such as creating batch changes from a template directly from the GUI.
+That will unlock improvements to [Discovery and onboarding](#discovery-and-onboarding) such as creating batch changes from a template directly from the GUI instead of having a "cold start".
 Creating a guided, self-serve onboarding is a prerequisite for [Cloud](#cloud).
 - It unlocks [key vision items](https://docs.google.com/document/d/1MnfaA9P7mtur7aQbMvy2x96_zy_IrOhY-MbGUo5I5wk/edit#heading=h.25ypvomeex1g) that will make using Sourcegraph an incredible experience and delight our customers, as well as [low-effort usage patterns](#adoption-through-low-effort-usage-patterns).

-### What we are iterating on
+We will iterate as we learn, but our focus will be on:
+- SSBC reliably works at the scale of 1,000s of changesets
+- Users get a great editing experience
+- Users get a great debugging experience
+- Admins are able to setup SSBC in a reasonable amount of time
+- Admins can manage (monitor, view queue, etc) executors

+Besides SSBC, this is our ordered list of priorities:
+1. Build a minimal version of fork support ([#17879](https://github.com/sourcegraph/sourcegraph/issues/17879)).
+Users in companies with many changesets tend to run into write-permission issues when creating batch changes.
+This can be solved by creating forks.
+Besides, the permission model of [#565](https://github.com/sourcegraph/accounts/issues/565), [#544](https://github.com/sourcegraph/accounts/issues/544)  and [#4778](https://github.com/sourcegraph/accounts/issues/4778) and likely other similar large scale customers, requires forks.
+Forks are necessary along with SSBC to allow large customers to create very large batch changes.
+1. Tackle the top configuration issues encountered by customers:
+    1. Nudge users to setup webhooks ([#24310](https://github.com/sourcegraph/sourcegraph/issues/24310))
+    1. Simplify credential management.
+We plan to remove (deprecated) using the codehost token for Batch Changes ( [#25394](https://github.com/sourcegraph/sourcegraph/issues/25394)), and change the docs and in-product wording to clarify credential usage.
-- We are iterating on [bulk actions](https://github.com/orgs/sourcegraph/projects/119?card_filter_query=label%3Abulk-action), to move it from a minimal experience to something that customers love.
-We lack bandwidth to make radical improvements, but we plan to ship a small increment.
+1. Iterate on [bulk actions](https://github.com/orgs/sourcegraph/projects/119?card_filter_query=label%3Abulk-action), to move it from a minimal experience to something that customers love.
+We lack bandwidth to make radical improvements, but we plan to ship small increments, as well as start tracking bulk action metrics ([#23882](https://github.com/sourcegraph/sourcegraph/issues/23882)).
+1. Handle permission errors more gracefully (likely with [#24999](https://github.com/sourcegraph/sourcegraph/issues/24999s) and maybe with [#24307](https://github.com/sourcegraph/sourcegraph/issues/24307)).
+As we onboard larger customers, including on SSBC, permission errors are increasingly frequent, causing large batch changes to fail after hours of execution
+1. **Experiment:** We assume that if we provide low-effort entry points into the product, users will get into Batch Changes and some will become long-term users.
+This will increase the value batch change creates, and increase stickiness.
+We want to start testing this assumption as it may take several test and learn cycles to get to the final experience that works.
+We may timebox a small experiment like this if we are able to deliver on our other priorities.

 ### What we are not working on